NicoleJayer/TriviaGame/README.md

 # TriviaGame

-This trivia game was designed to be a timed question and answer project that utilizes a blend of javascript and jquery with a theme of whatever we choose.
+This trivia game was designed to be a timed question and answer project that utilizes a blend of javascript and jQuery with a theme of whatever we choose.

 I have decided to give the player a minute per question, while the game changes Disney backgrounds based on the question and keeps track of the correct and wrong answers in the background, revealing